Nib (pen): Pointed nib

 The pointed nib is flexible and comes to a sharp point rather than a broad edge.
 Thick and thin strokes are achieved by varying the amount of pressure on the nib.
-Thick lines are created on downstrokes by pushing down on the nib, causing the nib tines to splay and allowing more ink to flow through the widened slit onto the writing surface.
+Thick lines are created on downstrokes by pushing down on the nib, causing the tines to splay and allowing more ink to flow through the widened slit onto the writing surface.
 Lighter pressure produces less flexing of the tines, creating thinner strokes.
 The finest hairline strokes are created on the upstrokes and sideways strokes.
 Due to the shape of the pointed nib, thick lines can only be produced on downstrokes.
-If too much pressure is applied to the pen on an upstroke, the nib tines are likely to dig into the paper.
+If too much pressure is applied to the pen on an upstroke, the tines are likely to dig into the paper.

 Pointed nibs originated in the 17th century and were initially created by hand from quills in a similar fashion to broad-edge nibs.
 Towards the end of the Industrial Revolution in the early 19th century, high demand for nibs coupled with steel manufacturing processes eventually led to the mass production of the steel nib.
 Pointed nibs also led to the development of newer styles of penmanship such as the English Round Hand and Copperplate scripts during the 17th and 18th centuries, as well as the Spencerian script in the 19th century.

 Pointed pens are also used by artists and drafters for sketching, mapping and technical drawing.
 Although any pointed nib can be used for drawing, there are nibs available that resemble writing nibs but are specially designed for pen drawing.